 - Preloading feature to boost performance

 - Typed properties in classes

 - Enhanced type variance

-- The null coalescing operation to minimise redundancy of code
+- The null coalescing operation to minimize redundancy of code

 - FFI for better PHP extension development